 Q: Can I pair my wireless earbuds to smartphones, tablets, and computers from any manufacturer?

 Yes.
 Wireless earbuds connect to devices via Bluetooth, which is a common wireless protocol supported by iOS, Android, ChromeOS, macOS, and Windows.

 You should expect to get two to three years of daily use from wireless earbuds before their battery starts to degrade significantly.

 Q: How should I responsibly dispose of my old headphones?

-It’s remarkable how far wireless earbuds have come in such a short time, and that the marketplace for models under $100 has become extremely competitive.
-Getting a pair of wireless earbuds for $100 no longer means settling for a sub-par pair, it’s a conscious choice you can make when searching for headphones that suit your particular needs.
-This category of headphone becomes even more interesting around deal events like Amazon’s Prime Day, Black Friday, or Cyber Monday, when the list of wireless earbuds under $100 balloons to include pairs that can cost double the price.
-Still, if you need a pair of wireless earbuds under $100, the options that are available right now are sure to satisfy.
+It's remarkable how far wireless earbuds have come in such a short time, and that the marketplace for models under $100 has become extremely competitive.
+Getting a pair of wireless earbuds for $100 no longer means settling for a sub-par pair, it's a conscious choice you can make when searching for headphones that suit your particular needs.
+This category of headphone becomes even more interesting around deal events like Amazon's Prime Day, Black Friday, or Cyber Monday, when the list of wireless earbuds under $100 balloons to include pairs that can cost double the price.
+Still, if you need a pair of wireless earbuds under $100, the options that are available right now are sure to satisfy you.